Activities

 - About: Art Club is an open space for students to learn various art making techniques.
 There are set art projects, however students may decide to use any materials they would like.
 Open to all 3 grade levels.

-- Speech Contest (SWIC)
+- Speech Contest/Declamation (SWIC)

-- Mrs. Callis
+- Mrs. Doyle

 - About: Do you like to make a statement?
 Do you want people to listen to what you have to say?
 Do you like to make people laugh?
 Jerling Speech Team is a chance to work on your public speaking and acting skills and have fun doing it!